LogtalkDotOrg/logtalk.org/_pages/tools.md

 -	Define, save, and restore virtual environments (registries/packs setups)

 There's also an [index](https://github.com/LogtalkDotOrg/pack-registries) of public pack registries.
+This tool can be used not only for Logtalk packs but also for Prolog packs.

 ## Prolog porting